Goodwin Memorial African Methodist Episcopal Zion Church: Goodwin family

-The church today
+Church today

 Goodin Memorial Church continues to be a valuable religious and cultural institution in the Amherst community.
 In addition to regularly scheduled services and bible study sessions, the church hosts community events, such as baptisms, weddings, and funerals.
 As such, the church itself functions as a unifying force among the Goodwin congregation, creating a strong sense of community.

 As Ruth Goodwin described in an interview on WGBY-TV in 1994, the church was a core element of African American community life in Amherst and was often a whole day affair on Sundays with both religious and social activities taking place.
 The church gained local fame for the fried chicken dinners prepared by members of the congregation in the church's basement kitchen.
 These meals were part of an annual fundraiser on the Town Common, and they would sell out every year.

 Families - and specifically children - are an integral part of the church community and its history.
 Sunday school, vacation bible school, and children's services all foster a family-oriented ethic that continues to characterize Goodwin Memorial.

 Music was, and continues to be, a central feature of these activities with the church choir as a vital aspect of the community.
 The church choir is a vital and dynamic part of the Goodwin community.
 Many in the present Goodwin congregation have fond memories related to the musical activities of the church which include a gospel and a bell choir.

-Goodwin was visited by an A.M.E.
-Zion Church Bishop for the first time in over one hundred years on Sunday, September 21, 2014.
+The church was visited by an AME Zion Church Bishop for the first time in over one hundred years on Sunday, September 21, 2014.
 Bishop Mildred B. Hines is the first woman elected as bishop in the African Methodist Episcopal Zion Church.
 She spoke at the service to an enthusiastic and appreciative crowd of Goodwin members and guests.
 The event was covered by a local news station and, following the service, community members and Bishop Hines gathered together at a reception to commemorate the occasion.